CSDTs/Adinkra_extrusion_converter/README.md

 # Release Note
     - version 1.0/2.7: Project is first pushed to production
     - version 1.1/2.7: Added an option to generate a negative mold as well as fixing issues with [r, g, b] channels
+    - version 1.2/2.7: Added a border option to remove and add a custom border to negative molds

 # Requirement
  - Python 2.7.16
  - Numpy 1.16
- - OpenCV-Python 4.1 (for reading and resizing images)
+ - OpenCV-Python 4.1
- - Scipy 1.2 (for scipy.ndimage.gaussian_filter)
+ - Scipy 1.2
  - stl_tools 0.3 (find at https://github.com/thearn/stl_tools)

 # Installation